VII Corps (United States)

-The VII Army Corps of the United States Army was one of the two principal corps of the United States Army Europe during the Cold War.
+The VII Corps was a military formation of the United States Army.
+It was active on four occasions from 1918 to 1992.
 Activated in 1918 for World War I, it was reactivated for World War II and again during the Cold War.
 During both World War II and the Cold War it was subordinate to the Seventh Army, or USAREUR and was headquartered at Kelley Barracks in Stuttgart, West Germany, from 1951 until it was redeployed to the US after significant success in the Gulf War in 1991, then inactivated in 1992.

 World War I

 VII Corps was organized at the end of World War I on 19 August 1918, at Remiremont, France and was inactivated on 11 July 1919.
 It was commanded by Major Generals William M. Wright, Omar Bundy, William G. Haan, and Henry Tureman Allen.
 It was composed of the 6th, 81st and 88th Divisions, and served in the Vosges Sector.